 Life exists in all substances and regions, in ice, under sand, and in water.
 But all biological life perishes in fire.
 A voice emanating from fire teaches that this intelligence is not earthbound.
-But as Maimonides says the Jews heard no distinct words, only the “sound” of words, validation was yet required that Torah’s content was of a divine source.
+But as Maimonides says the Jews heard no distinct words, only the “sound” of words [intelligent patterns], validation was yet required that Torah’s “content” was divine.
 The voice emanating from fire taught that God is not physical.
 But how was God’s communication verified?

 This means that the sapphire—creation—is subordinated to Torah.
 That is, nature is harnessed to share Torah…the physical world is subservient to Torah.
 The message at Sinai was that Earth was designed for a goal: for man to find God through studying Torah and nature.
 This message of nature facilitating the greater goal of sharing Torah is also demonstrated in the voice God created emanating from fire: God harnessed fire and sound, and enabled Torah to emanate.

 The Rabbis teach, “God viewed Torah and created Earth.”
 Meaning, Torah is Earth’s blueprint; Torah is prior and superior to Earth.
-Rashi on Avos 2:8 says that if the Jews don’t follow Torah, God will reverse creation back to voidness.
+Rashi on Avos 2:8 says, “If the Jews don’t follow Torah, God will reverse creation back to voidness.”

 Additionally, the verse says they were “tablets of God.”
 This means that each individual tablet was naturally formed.
-Seeing a complete tablet with no human markings complements the proof that the writing was not created by Moses, as the tablets were in their complete natural form.
+Naturally-formed complete tablets with no human tampering complements the proof that the writing was not created by Moses, as the tablets were in their complete “natural” form.